redgeneLauren/HTMLcourse-sample/Content/Forms/Forms.facts.md

 3. `<legend>` - It puts a label on the `<fieldset>` element base on the form controls category.

-The example code shows how forms appear in HTML.
+The example code shows how forms appear in HTML:

 ```html
 <!DOCTYPE html>
 <html>